iabhisekbosepm/Campus-Recruitment-Drive/README.md

 # Acknowledgement
 I would like to thank Dr. Dhimant Ganatara, Professor Jain University for helping the students by providing this data for us to train pyhton programming

-# Questions
+# Questions:

-1.Which factor influenced a candidate in getting placed?
+1. Which factor influenced a candidate in getting placed?
-2.Does percentage matters for one to get placed?
+2. Does percentage matters for one to get placed?
-3.Which degree specialization is much demanded by corporate?
+3. Which degree specialization is much demanded by corporate?
-4.Play with the data conducting all statistical test or proper EDA 5.Create Regression Model on Salary with all possible models 6.Create Classification Model on Placed with all possible models 7.Confussion Matrix mandatory
+4. Play with the data conducting all statistical test or proper EDA
+5. Create Regression Model on Salary with all possible models
+6. Create Classification Model on Placed with all possible models
+7. Confussion Matrix mandatory

 # Need accuracy more than 80%